General Properties Of Viruses: Important Notes

 - Viruses are the smallest obligate intracellular infective agents.

-- Only one type of nucleic acid either DNA (or) RNA act as their genomes.
+- Only one type of nucleic acid, either DNA or RNA, acts as their genomes.

 - They have no metabolic activity outside the living cells.